LB--/travis/README.md

 Currently, the following things are handled properly:
 * Either GCC 6 or Clang 3.8 is installed and the `$CC` and `$CXX` environment variables are updated accordingly
-* CMake 3.6.1 is built from source (also builds and uses libcurl 7.50.0 for HTTPS support) or cached by Travis and we add it to `$PATH`
+* CMake 3.6.1 binaries are downloaded or cached by Travis and we add it to `$PATH`
 * Boost 1.61.0 is built with only the libraries you request and `$BOOST_ROOT` is set properly

 It would be nice if these things could be fixed: